fromis-9/spotify-banner/README.md

 - This tool is designed for personal use
 - Please respect Spotify's terms of service
 - Banner images are copyright of the respective artists and labels
+- See the legal page on the site for full terms and disclaimers

 ## Development